How to Use Salesforce To Increase Customer Retention Boost Customer Retention with Salesforce: Effective Strategies

 Why You Should Care About Customer Retention

 Customer retention can be described as the rate at which businesses keep active customers over a given period.
 It’s also known as the churn rate and is often a key performance indicator (KPI).
-A lower churn rate means an enterprise has a higher number of loyal customers.
-In turn, this indicates a more successful business that manages to retain more customers over time.
+A lower churn rate means an enterprise has more loyal customers.
+This indicates a more successful business that retains more customers over time.

 Closing leads is an essential part of any marketing strategy.
 However, retaining customers is just as important.
-In fact, studies have consistently shown that acquisition is 5 to 25 times more expensive than customer retention.
+Studies have consistently shown that acquisition is 5 to 25 times more expensive than customer retention.
 After all, it’s more cost-effective to upsell and promote products or services to existing clients that already know and trust your brand.

 Research also indicates that even a 5% increase in customer retention equals around 25% more profit.
-Moreover, loyal customers tend to make repeat purchases, meaning they’re valuable and the kind of business you want.
-Plus, they’re more likely to refer your products or services to others.
+Moreover, loyal customers make repeat purchases, meaning they’re valuable and the kind of business you want.
+They’re more likely to refer your products or services to others.